Travel To Kyrgyzstan: An Independent Woman’s Guide

 Kyrgyzstan has the dubious distinction of being further from the sea than any other country in the world.

 That said, it has its own inland near-sea, Lake Issyk-Kul, the world’s second largest salt-water lake after the Caspian Sea.
-The Kyrgyzstan range is everywhere, but the country often feels strangely flat as you race across the plains which the mountains hug in a protective circle.
+The Kyrgyzstan area is mountainous yet the country often feels strangely flat as you race across the plains which the mountains hug in a protective circle.

 It is a relatively small country: the Kyrgyzstan population is around 6.7 million people, similar to Paraguay, which is twice the size.